 How Is the New Coronavirus Spread?

-The virus can also live for as many as three days on plastic and stainless steel, a full day on cardboard, and four hours on copper.
+There's also a small risk that COVID-19 can be transmitted by touching an object or surface with the virus on it.
+The virus can live for as many as three days on plastic and stainless steel, a full day on cardboard, and four hours on copper.
 If you are in an area where many people are touching several of the surfaces (like a grocery store, laundromat, or communal garbage room), keep virus prevention at the forefront: If you touch something and then wipe your nose, your mouth, or your eyes, you could get the coronavirus that way.

 Can the New Coronavirus Be Spread Through Sex?